JuliaPalacios/JournalClub/README.md

 *Location*: Fishbowl

 Bayesian modeling of massive data is computationally challenging and some algorithms such as ABC and MCMC are notoriously expensive.
-We will discuss recently proposed strategies to over this problem.
+We will discuss recently proposed strategies to overcome this problem.

 *Schedule* (Open an issue if you want to suggest a paper to read):